 Header image credit to CBC news.
-Portions of this article have been taken from CBC News’ original report of the incident in 2016 by Tricia Lo.
+Portions of this article are from CBC News’ original report of the incident in 2016 by Tricia Lo.

 This story was originally shared in 2016, but it’s no less inspiring a few years later.